denevell/Natch/README.md

 The start of a REST interface for a forum.

 ### Current
+* #: Refactor list thread model to have subject, thread etc and a list of paginated posts.
+* Tech task: Functional tests for listing threads
+* Tech task: Model unit tests for editing a thread
+* Tech task: Resource unit tests for editing a thread
+* Tech task: Functional tests for editing a thread
+* Tech task: Functional tests for listing threads when edited
+* Tech task: Model unit tests for deleting a thread
+* Tech task: Resource unit tests for deleting a thread
+* Tech task: Functional tests for deleting a thread

+### Backlog

+* Get number of posts from the list threads call
+* Fuctional test for listing threads when last post in thread was deleted
 * Test performance with multiple connections
 * Re-enable db locking

-### Backlog

-* #: Refactor list thread model to have subject, thread etc and a list of paginated posts.
-* #: Change ListPostResources to a thread specific entity.
-* #: Test for still getting 5 posts if one root, but not the thread, is deleted.

 ### Dev complete